-The one year course, run by Cass Business School, is targeted at ambitious senior risk professionals looking to take their career to the next level.
+The one year course, run by City Business School, is targeted at ambitious senior risk professionals looking to take their career to the next level.
 It aims to develop the delegates' leadership skills, hone their ability to think and communicate strategically, and broaden their business acumen.

 "The way the risk profession is changing, if you can't translate your technical background to the decision-making table, then risk management will be left out of the conversation," according to one delegate, Jonathan Blackhurst, head of risk management at Capita.
 "This sort of training can be a life-saver for a risk manager's career development and is hopefully the direction the profession as a whole is moving in."

 Places now open for Airmic's 2018 Risk Leadership Programme!

 Do you aspire to be in the next generation of risk leaders?
 Are you looking to develop your non-technical skills to make the leap from risk technician to strategic influencer?

 Airmic's flagship 2018 Risk Leadership Programme, taught by City Business School, is now open for applicants!

 The objective is to provide Airmic's high fliers with the capability to take on risk leadership roles.
 The twelve month programme will provide its members with bespoke training, mentoring and personal development to move their career to the next level.

 "Risk management is a mix of science and art"